 After an acceptable season - with a fourth place as the best result - he had a fleeting step through Surtees y Penske, a team with which he scored his first victory by winning the Austrian GP in 1976.
 It was only in 1977 that he managed to establish himself in Brabham, where he entered to replace the Argentine.
-Carlos Reutemann.
+Charles Reutemann.
 He ran two tournaments, but without much fortune.

 Despite the fact that so far he had achieved seven podiums, McLaren he laid eyes on him and signed him for the 1979 tournament.
 He achieved continuity and this was reflected in the results: he achieved another four wins, thirteen podiums and third place in the 1982 tournament.

 However, history had a reserved place for Watson: On March 23, 1983 he achieved an epic victory in the Western United States Grand Prix after starting from 22nd place due to a poor qualifying as a result of the McLarens' set-up.

 During the first rounds of the strait long beach street map, Finnish Keke Rosberg (Williams) captured all eyes for his intense fight for victory with the French René Arnoux y patrick tambay, both Ferrari.

 That dispute had tight maneuvers that ended in touches, something that the Frenchman also took advantage of Jacques laffite (Williams) to take the lead when the competition still had 50 laps to go.